slarmoo/.github/profile/simon/simon-login/simon-login.md

   ./deployService.sh -k ~/keys/production.pem -h yourdomain.click -s simon
   ```

-- Update your `startup` repository README.md to record, what you modified and added with this deliverable.
-Also update your notes.md to record what you learned.
+- Update your `startup` repository notes.md with what you learned.
 - Make sure your project is visible from your production environment (e.g. https://simon.yourdomain.click).
 - Submit the URL to your production environment for grading using the Canvas assignment page.

-## Grading Rubric

-- 50% - Simon Login deployed to your production environment
-- 50% - Notes in your start up repository README.md about what you have learned